-Determining cultural value is the basis of all planning for places of historic value.
+The process of determining cultural value is the basis of all planning for places of historic value.
 Determination of significance permits informed decisions or future planning that ensures that the expressions of significance are retained, enhanced or at least minimally impacted upon.
 A clear understanding of the nature and degree of significance will determine the parameters for flexibility of future planning and development.